 So there you have it… we hadn’t been able to resist the call of nature and therefore neglected the culinary part of this activity.
 But we did set the record straight later on!
 After all, we were only halfway in our discovery of the Swiss cheese.
 So, when we returned our bikes in the late afternoon, we continued the trail right where we left off.
 By car, this time.
 We wouldn’t call it cheating, would you? 🙂 Anyway, we headed to the Emmentaler Show Dairy to follow up on our intent to learn more about the Emmentaler cheese.
 This was such an authentic experience!
 Both the old cheese-making practice as the current one were explained and showcased in great detail.
-They even offer the opportunity to make fresh cheese yourself (this package requires prior booking).
+They even offer the opportunity to make fresh cheese yourself.

 And there was a nice treat for the kids too: a cheese-themed play area!